Fayetteville Police ID man, woman in deadly shooting

 The incident happened just before 1:30 a.m.
 Tuesday in an apartment complex in the 6000 block of Willowbrook Drive.

 Police said Giovanni Griffin, 23, of the 6700 block of Willowbrook Drive, died from his injuries.
-Deanna Robinson, 25, of the 2000 block of Powell Street, was injured and is listed in fair condition at Cape Fear Valley Medical Center.
+Deanna Robinson, 25, also of Fayetteville, was injured and is listed in fair condition at Cape Fear Valley Medical Center.

 The shootings remain under investigation.